AndreaPasqualini/andreapasqualini.github.io/_posts/2019-11-26-build-your-website.md

 ## The gist of it

+Make sure to have [Ruby](https://www.ruby-lang.org/) installed, together with the gems [Bundler](https://bundler.io/) and [Jekyll](https://jekyllrb.com/).
-To create a new website from scratch, execute the following from a terminal:
+Then, to create a new website from scratch, execute the following from a terminal:

 ```bash
 $ jekyll new new_website    # creates folder "new_website"